hackclub/hackclub/workshops/functional_programming_2/README.md

 ---
-name: 'Functional Programming with js ( part-2 )'
+name: 'Functional Programming with JS (Part 2)'
 description: 'Understand Currying in Functional Programming with Ramda!'
 author: '@bajpai244'
 ---

 Welcome to the workshop.
-This is part-2 of the functional programming with js series.
+This is part 2 of the functional programming with JavaScript series.

 In this part, we will learn about Currying in Functional Programming.
 If you haven’t gone through [part-1](../functional_programming_1) then I strongly recommend checking it out first.